QuestioWo/buddhabrot/README.md

 To override the value calculated with this equation, namely to run without or with far more lax groupings, the `-m ITERATION_MAX` argument can be used when running the program

+### Google Colab

+This project also successfully build and runs on Google Colab, Google's free cloud computing service.
+An example of this can be found [here](https://colab.research.google.com/drive/115ahIAOolEPCJVfblQucRkm0ZtZ7ylWr?usp=sharing) and its results can be found [here](https://drive.google.com/drive/folders/1q31810a88D1tNCGpoFf338rNu6K4gIFS?usp=sharing)

+## Gallery

+A collection of results of the program that were not quite buddhabrots, but still interesting can be found [here](https://drive.google.com/drive/folders/1y0yev1y6pWNXeVT7l7yXxJzKpcF0Bow-?usp=sharing)

 ## Author

 This buddhabrot rendering program has been and is being written by [Jim Carty](https://questiowo.github.io).
 Email: cartyjim1@gmail.com